se2-p02/spg/README.md

 - Route `/`: main page with links to main page
 - Route `/login`: login form for that in future will redirect to the user page
+- Route `/signup`: signup page for register an user
 - Route `/employee`: display the possible actions available for an employee
 - Route `/employee/clients`: display a the list of registered clients
 - Route `/employee/clients/:id`: display the informations and orders of the client with client id = {id}